tetsushiwahaha/nonautonomous_pp/README.md

 ODE is described in the setup file.
 Compared with `nonautonomous_pp`, it is not required a function definition file `ppfunc.pp` anymore.
 So, you do not have to maintain two related files `ppfunc.pp` and setupfile in parallel.
-Focus on setup file only.
+Focus on the setup file only.
 The right hand of the ODE in the setup file is evaluated by `eval()` function.
 Possibly this `eval()` consumes much time in general, but the author does not recognize an obvious delay as far as examined.